Prag8855/aab/content/guides/german-health-insurance.md

 [[Expat health insurance]] is a temporary option.
 Switch to [public](/glossary/gesetzliche%20Krankenversicherung) or [private health insurance](/glossary/private%20Krankenversicherung) as soon as you can.
 If you wait too long, you can have problems:

 > **Example 1:** You are a freelancer, and you have expat insurance for 3 years.
 You regularly see a psychotherapist.
 You must [renew your freelance visa](/guides/renew-german-freelance-visa), so you need public or private health insurance.
 Since you see a therapist, no insurer wants to cover you.
-You can't find health insurance, so you can't renew your freelance visa.[^11]
+You can't find health insurance, so you can't renew your freelance visa.

 > **Example 2:** You have expat health insurance.
 You get cancer.
 After 5 years, your expat insurance expires, and no insurer wants to cover you.